DeanRoddey/CIDLib/ReadMe.md

 Of course, in a code base this large, even someone who consumes as much caffeine as myself cannot delve super-deeply into every aspect of every sub-system.
 So obviously some of the sub-systems could be fleshed out by others with specific interests in those areas.
 However, as stated in the goals section below, it should not become about itself, and become so baroque that no one can understand it.
 So it's not even a goal for every sub-system to be taken to the Nth degree and become incomprehensible for all but specialists.
 It should be about the whole being greater than the sum of the parts.

 There will be a few old classes laying around that were created long ago and not touched since, because there's been no need for them all this time.
 Or the need for them went away.
-Don't, jump to conclusions that the system is garbage if you happen on one of them.
+So, don't jump to conclusions that the system is garbage if you happen on one of them.
 There are some classes in the CIDMath facility of this type.
 The vector/matrix classes are just some simple bits that used to be used by a raytracing library I had at one point, for instance, and the value mapping classes might not be worth keeping.

 Keep in mind that CIDLib must continue to support CQC, which is likely to always be far and away the largest code base built on CIDLib, though I'd love for that to not be the case at some point.
 So the rate and type of changes allowed will be moderated by that requirement.
 Of course I'd very much like to move CQC forward quickly to take advantage of improvements.
 But it's a large and complex product and there's a limit as to how much change can be absorbed without getting dangerous.
 Change at the periphery will always be more digestable, e.g. new sub-systems that CQC doesn't depend on.